STA-198-GLHLTH-298-Fall-2022/website/content/post/13-week/index.md

 ### Tasks

-This week we'll use lab time to practice bringing together all the skills we've learned by reading about real studies and setting up analysis plans.
+This week we'll use lab to practice bringing together all the skills we've learned by reading about real studies and setting up analysis plans.

 - Complete the [assignments](/post/13-week/#assignments-and-labs)